Updated July 6, 2026

 Our Recommendation for Montana

 For Montana buyers, the best first move is to match the policy form to your contracts and prior work history.
 If you are in Helena, Billings, Missoula, Bozeman, or a rural county, ask whether the policy is claims-made and whether the retroactive date protects earlier services.
 Review the wording for negligence claims coverage, defense costs coverage, and settlements and judgments coverage before you compare price alone.
-Because Montana has 240 insurers and premiums near the national average, you have room to shop—but the cheapest-looking quote can be the wrong fit if it leaves out the services you actually provide.
+Because Montana has 240 insurers and premiums near the national average, you have room to shop, but the lowest-looking quote can be the wrong fit if it leaves out the services you actually provide.
 I recommend getting at least two to three quotes, checking endorsements carefully, and confirming whether your client agreements create professional liability insurance requirements in Montana that you need to meet before work starts.

 FAQ